 We arrived in San Fran on a Saturday, and stayed for three nights.
 On Tuesday morning I walked over to a rental car place near our hotel to rent a car that would take us down through California ultimately to Anaheim.
 Again while in town we opted to walk or Uber* places – you definitely do not need a car when you are in the city.

 Like I said, there was so much we did not have time for including the California Science Center, riding a trolley car, a visit to Alcatraz, a ferry to Sausalito (hubby and I have done this in the past its great), a visit to Golden Gate Park and Baker Beach.
+Check out this itinerary if you only have one day in San Francisco?

 Clearly we will need to go back at some point!
 What are your favorite San Francisco sites?